 - Drug regulations can be complicated and often vary among countries/regions regulators such as FDA, TGA, EMA, PMDA, KFDA, CFDA, etc. One needs to have a clear idea of regulatory requirements, identify pros and cons, study outcome assumptions.
 Combining scientific drug development expertise with thorough regulatory knowledge could help achieve this.

 Special considerations such as faster regulatory approvals, incentives, etc.

 - Strategic development planning involves the evaluation of various regulatory pathways that Fastrack the approval process or provide incentives or provide developmental benefits.

-- For example, regulators like the US, EU, Australia, Japan, and many more offer tax benefits and developmental convenience for orphan drugs (a drug for rare disease)
+- For example, regulators like the US, EU, Australia, Japan, and many more offer tax benefits and developmental convenience for orphan drugs (a drug for rare diseases)

-- FDA offers special recommendations for innovative products and benefits for SME (Small and Medium Enterprises).
-EMA also provides special considerations for SME.
-Countries like Japan, China accept foreign clinical trial data in some circumstances.
-These regulatory understandings help in skipping some of the regulatory steps and ease the market approval process.
+- FDA offers recommendations for innovative products and benefits for SMEs (Small and Medium Enterprises).
+EMA also provides special considerations for SMEs.
+Countries like Japan and China accept foreign clinical trial data in some circumstances.
+These regulatory understandings help skip some development steps and ease the market approval process.

-- Hence, in conclusion, Establishing a clinical development strategy before you start clinical trials always helps to know and determine the clear path and be sure that every step is going in the right and precise way.
+- Hence, in conclusion, establishing a clinical development strategy before initiating clinical trials always helps to determine a clear path and be sure that every step is going in the right, precise, and cost effective way.

 Credevo clinical development strategy services

 Discuss your clinical development needs with us.
-We will help you in developing a strategy for an effective and efficient clinical development pathway.
+We will help you develop a strategy for an effective and efficient clinical development pathway.